Jxmes/computerScience/README.md

 #### Installation
 Simply [download the ZIP](https://github.com/A1fus/computerScience/archive/master.zip) of this repo or, if you're fancy, [clone this repo](github-windows://openRepo/https://github.com/A1fus/computerScience) into  [GitHub Desktop](https://desktop.github.com/) for your particular platform.
 From there execute the program with Python.

+---

+### teabags.md

+#### About
+`teabags` isn't a lot. it's a simple text doc that describes how to make a cup of tea.
+That's it.
+Easy peasy.

+#### Dependencies
+It's just a text document, nothing to run!

+#### Installation
+Simply [download the ZIP](https://github.com/A1fus/computerScience/archive/master.zip) of this repo or, if you're fancy, [clone this repo](github-windows://openRepo/https://github.com/A1fus/computerScience) into  [GitHub Desktop](https://desktop.github.com/) for your particular platform.

+--